-Lloyd (Meadhbh) is Communications Officer for the British Association for Irish Studies, sits on the Oxford Critical Theory Network council, and co-organise the Queer Modernism(s) conference series.
+Lloyd (Meadhbh) is Communications Officer for the British Association for Irish Studies, sits on the Oxford Critical Theory Network council, and co-organises the Queer Modernism(s) conference series.
 They are also the former convener of the University of Oxford Modern and Contemporary Literature Research Seminar.

 They have lectured, taught, and supervised dissertations at undergraduate and postgraduate level at a range of Oxford colleges, Goldsmiths College, University of London, the University of West London, and at the London Centres of Fordham and Syracuse Universities.
 They also deliver outreach and public engagement workshops for the Faculty of English at Oxford and teach on Lady Margaret Hall’s Foundation Year Programme.